SMC242/uni-notes/cs/Databases/Database Map.md

 - [[Database Design Guidelines]]
 - [[Functional Dependency Theory]]: evaluating the quality of a relational model
 - [[Normalisation]]: a series of algorithms for making good models

+# SQL
+Structure Query Language is a declarative language for querying databases

+- [[Joins]]: how to fetch data from multiple tables

+# Storage
+How databases are stored on disk

+- [[Storing Databases]]: how databases are stored efficiently
+	- [[Storage Blocks]]: how files are represented on disk